Cristhan11/Parental_Wifi/docs/NODOGSPLASH_SETUP.md

 ### How It Works

 1. NoDogSplash redirects Preauthenticated devices to `http://192.168.4.1:2050/splash.html?tok=TOKEN`
+   - This happens automatically when `RedirectURL` is NOT set in the config
+   - NoDogSplash uses the default splash page behavior
-2. The splash page JavaScript extracts the `tok` parameter
+2. The splash page JavaScript extracts the `tok` parameter from the URL
 3. The splash page redirects to `http://192.168.4.1/portal?tok=TOKEN`
-4. The Laravel portal controller looks up the MAC address from the token using `ndsctl clients`
+4. The Laravel portal controller receives the token and looks up the MAC address using `ndsctl clients`
+5. The portal displays device information based on the MAC address

+**Important:** `RedirectURL` must be commented out for this flow to work.
+If `RedirectURL` is set, NoDogSplash bypasses the splash page and redirects directly to the portal without the token parameter.

 ---